nightmarebat/nightmarebat.github.io/README.md

 dowel form one side of the case to the there.

-\- After that is done you will connect the turnbuckles to both side of the last dowel and the second dowel this will be used to stretch out the belt.
+\- After that is done you will connect the turnbuckles to both side of the last dowel and the second dowel this will be used to stretch out the belt.We got the idea of using the turnbuckles to tighten the belt form website that was written by Chrisk13 how make his how conveyor belt.[1]

 \- Once all that is done turn on the motor and test the belt out to see it move.